 In this detailed comparison of CPA review courses, I've listed my top CPA review courses on the market.
-I have firsthand experience with many of these courses, so I'm confident that one of them will be right for you.
-Please use this page to compare CPA review courses and learn more about your best CPA review courses options.
+Because I have firsthand experience with many of these courses, I'm confident that one of them will be right for you.
+So, please use this page to compare CPA review courses and learn more about your best CPA review courses options.
 With this information, you can pick the course that fits your learning style.

 Disclosure: The I Pass Team may earn a small amount of compensation if you purchase CPA review courses from our links; however, our team uses these revenues to maintain the site and produce awesome free content just for you!